kokkos/kokkos-core-wiki/docs/source/API/core/execution_spaces.rst

 * ``const char* name() const;``: *Returns* the label of the execution space instance.

+* ``int concurrency() const;`` *Returns* the maximum amount of concurrently executing work items in a parallel setting, i.e. the maximum number of threads utilized by an execution space instance.

-* ``void fence() const;`` *Effects:* Upon return, all parallel patterns executed on the instance |ExecutionSpaceConcept|_ are guaranteed to have completed, and their effects are guaranteed visible to the calling thread. *Note:* This *cannot* be called from within a parallel pattern.
+* ``void fence(const std::string&) const;`` *Effects:* Upon return, all parallel patterns executed on the instance |ExecutionSpaceConcept|_ are guaranteed to have completed, and their effects are guaranteed visible to the calling thread. *Note:* This *cannot* be called from within a parallel pattern.
 Doing so will lead to unspecified effects (i.e., it might work, but only for some execution spaces, so be extra careful not to do it).
+The argument will be reported to Kokkos Tools.

 * ``void print_configuration(std::ostream ostr) const;``: *Effects:* Outputs the configuration of ``ex`` to the given ``std::ostream``. *Note:* This *cannot* be called from within a parallel pattern.